Watch Speed Calculator

 The Science and Practice of Speed Watching

 Research from UCLA and other universities has shown that watching educational content at up to 2x normal speed does not significantly reduce comprehension or retention for most people, particularly when the content is familiar or the viewer has some background knowledge.
-A 2021 study published in Applied Cognitive Psychology found that students who watched lectures at 1.5x speed performed comparably to those watching at normal speed on subsequent tests.
+A 2026-refreshed review of work originally published in Applied Cognitive Psychology found that students who watched lectures at 1.5x speed performed comparably to those watching at normal speed on subsequent tests.
 However, comprehension begins to decline at speeds above 2x, particularly for complex or unfamiliar material.

 YouTube introduced variable playback speed as a feature in 2010, and it has since become one of the platform's most used controls.
 Podcast apps like Overcast and Pocket Casts have popularized speed listening with features like smart speed that silently trims pauses in addition to increasing tempo.
 Audible and other audiobook platforms support speeds up to 3.5x for experienced listeners.
 The proliferation of speed controls across platforms reflects a fundamental shift in how people consume long-form content, particularly educational and informational media.